ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

     The barrier family contains tasks that check if the starting conditions are available so the forecast can start running.
 When these start conditions are satisfied, \n these tasks can change their state by setting an event, a trigger, or even an ecFlow state.
 Some exaples of barriers are:

-    - The barrier tasks wait for ECMWF's NWP forecast output: ensemble, control, seasonal, aifs (e.g mc, o, eda, seas5, aifs_single suites);
+    - The barrier tasks wait for ECMWF's NWP forecast output: ensemble, control, seasonal, AIFS (e.g mc, o, eda, seas5, aifs_single suites);
     - The tasks wait for input from other Centres: DWD, COSMOS, etc. In this case, the event can be triggered by data available on MARS or even on disk;
     - observations (BUFR, radar, etc.), data assimilation, ERA5 (https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation).

-    There are a number of ways the barrier tasks can be set, and they will be described in the following sections.
+    There are a number of ways the barrier tasks can be set, and they will be described in the next sections.
-    - by setting an event based on data avaialability in MARS (e.g. "data available");
-    - by runnin a cron job that checks the avaialability of the data on disk within a time range;
-    - by setting an event based on another suite's ecFlow status (e.g. "data_available" once /{control_suite}/main/12/fc/model is complete).

-    Some of these parts will be better described in the following sections.

 Events
 ------